Mitchi-02/crud-php/README.md

 # PHP Crud App
-A php website demo for booking CRUD operations, for a school assignement.
+A php website demo for booking CRUD operations with file storage, for a school assignement.
 ## Getting Started
 ### Clone the Repository to your web server location
   ```bash